- Paper - junk mail, office paper, newspapers, magazines, telephone directories

-- Cardboard - brown card, glossy printed card, egg boxes, inner tubes from toilet and kitchen roll
+- Cardboard - brown card, glossy printed card, egg boxes, inner tubes from toilet and kitchen rolls

 - Metal Cans - drink cans, food cans, pet food cans

-- Aluminium aerosols (should be empty) - deodorant, cleaning material, hair products, squirty cream
+- Aluminium aerosols (should be empty) - deodorant, cleaning products, hair products

 - Foil - food containers, take away trays, soft foil (should be clean and scrunched up)

-- Plastics - types 1 (PET/PETE), 2 (HDPE/PE-HD) and 4 (LDPE/PE-LD ) these numbers can be found in a triangle on many plastic items for example plastic bags, plastic bottles and plastic milk containers - lids off.
+- Plastics - types 1 (PET/PETE), 2 (HDPE/PE-HD) and 4 (LDPE/PE-LD ) these numbers can be found in a triangle on many plastic items for example plastic bags, plastic food containers and plastic milk bottles (lids off please).